bjanesh/odi-tools/docs/source/example/navigation.rst

 In addition to the extensions for each OTA, the ``hdulist`` also contains extensions linking to fits tables with useful information.
 They are ``CAT.2MASS``, ``CAT.ODI``, ``CAT.ODI+2MASS``, ``CAT.PHOTCATLIB``, ``SKYLEVEL``, ``ASSOCIATIONS``.
 The header and data in each of these tables are easily accessed.

 >>> photcat_data = hdulist['CAT.PHOTCATLIB'].data
 >>> photcat_header = hdulist['CAT.PHOTCATLIB'].header

-Some of the information in these tables is used y ``odi-tools`` during the image processing.
+Some of the information in these tables is used by ``odi-tools`` during the image processing.